CyberGWJ/Ecoflow/dual powersupply/README.md

 I will try to update this in the future.

-I printed in ASA with 40% infil.
+I printed in ASA with 40% infill.
 Part are in the correct position to be printed.
 No supports needed for brace and cross support.
 Support are needed for the psu base.

 ![Dual Power Supplies](images/dual_powersupply.jpg?raw=true "Dual PSU")